Joao-O-Santos/dotfiles/README.md

 ## Legalities

-If any file or set of modifications to files in this project, that I've authored, is ever considered copyrightable, I hereby license them under CC0-1.0 (see `./LICENSES/CC0-1.0`).
-This essentially means you are legally free to use the files I've authored however you want to.
+If any file or set of modifications, that I've authored, to files in this project, is ever considered copyrightable, I hereby license them under CC0-1.0 (see `./LICENSES/CC0-1.0`).
+This essentially means you are legally free to use the files I've authored anyway you want to.
 **However, you still need to comply with the original licenses for the files others have authored (see WARNING below).** Regardless of legal freedoms, I kindly ask you that you don't use these files to do evil or